Clean Air Vehicle (CAV) Decals - High Occupancy Vehicle (HOV) Lane Usage

-24. Q: My name is misspelled on my CAV decal ID card or I have a new address or a new license plate.
-Do I need to notify DMV to obtain an updated CAV decal ID card?
+24. Q: My name is misspelled on my CAV decal ID card Do I need to notify DMV to obtain an updated CAV decal ID card?

 A: Yes.
-You have to notify DMV by completing a REG 1000 form if the information on the CAV decal ID card needs to be corrected (e.g., misspelling, new address and/or new license plate number).
+You have to notify DMV if the information on the CAV decal ID card needs to be corrected by completing a REG 1000 (PDF) form and check the “Information correction/update” box in Section 2.
 There is no fee required for corrections or updates and you will receive a new CAV decal ID card within 30 business days.

 26. Q: If I am stopped by law enforcement, what documentation do I need to show the officer for my CAV decals?

 A: You must present your current registration card and your CAV decal ID card.